Pair Networks Blog Security Detect Malware on Your Website (Before It’s Too Late)

 What is Malware and How Do You Get It?

 Malware is a type of malicious software.
 It can infect websites with all sorts of nasty side-effects, ranging from poor site performance to defacement to infecting site visitors.
+But how do you detect malware before it does damage to your site?

-So keeping your website free of malware is the goal.
+Keeping your website free of malware is the goal.
 But how do you get malware in the first place?
 No one is voluntarily installing malware on their websites.
 So why is it that around 18 million websites are infected with malware at any given time?

+It’s because it’s difficult to detect malware.
 Malware can infect your website through a number of ways.
 It can sneak in through compromised software.
 It can hop from your personal device onto your hosting account.
 It can be downloaded by accident.

 The trouble with malware is that it’s sneaky.
 You won’t necessarily know your site has malware unless you know what to look for or have additional security measures in place to sniff it out (like one of our malware packages).